Would you like to travel Europe cheap?

 The peak of the Kasprowy Wierch © tomeyk / Adobe Stock

 Visiting Tatra National Park is definitely a must-do thing if you are interested in hiking in Poland.
-What's more, I think Tatra mountains are one of the most beautiful places to visit in Europe.
+What's more, I think the Tatra mountains are one of the most beautiful places to visit in Europe.

-One of the best places to visit in Tatra mountains is Kasprowy Wierch.
+One of the best places to visit in the Tatra mountains is Kasprowy Wierch.
 Located in Western Tatras, it reaches 1987 metres and is accessible by cable car.
 The cable car is very popular among tourists, so it's best to arrive early in the morning to avoid queues.
 Opening hours are 7:00 AM - 5:30 PM.
 Tickets can also be bought online.

 If you're into hiking, there are a few trails leading to Kasprowy Wierch.
 The most popular option is the green trail which starts in Kuznice.
 You can climb down the same trail, or hike one of the most spectacular Tatra National Park trails - a red trail which leads on the ridge: